Dinuka-Dilshan/NoCSS/README.md

 # NoCSS
-A JavaScript function to write CSS for DOM elements using JavaScript
+A JavaScript function to write CSS for DOM elements

 ## How To Use